BeanCounterTop/ble-pcap-analyzer/README.md

 # ble-pcap-analyzer
-Analyzes BLE .pcap files and generates a human-readable output with dereferenced UUIDs
+Analyzes BLE .pcap files and generates a human-readable output with dereferenced UUIDs.
+It scrapes handles/characteristics from the target device via gatttool for dereferencing purposes.

-This is a fancified version of https://github.com/the-girl-who-lived/ble_pcap_dissector
+This is basically a fancified version of https://github.com/the-girl-who-lived/ble_pcap_dissector

 Example:
 ```